Equestrian statue of Louis XIV (Bernini): Recutting

 In 1687, Francois Girardon was tasked with amending Berini's sculpture.
-When recut by Girardon the equestrian statue was re-purposed to depict Marcus Curtius, an ancient Roman hero.
-In his story, an abyss appeared in the middle of the Roman forum that only the sacrifice of Rome's greatest possession would close.
-As a result Curtius determined that Rome's most prized possession with the bravery of its soldiers and hurled himself into the abyss while riding his horse, closing it.
+When recut by François Girardon the equestrian statue was re-purposed to depict Marcus Curtius, an ancient Roman hero.
+In his story, an abyss appeared in the middle of the Roman Forum that only the sacrifice of Rome's greatest possession would close.
+As a result Curtius determined that Rome's most prized possession was the bravery of its soldiers and hurled himself into the abyss while riding his horse, closing it.